FALAK097/DSA_JAVA/README.md

 2. /resources: Includes additional resources, links, and reference materials.

-3. /assignments: Contains specific coding assignments or challenges to practice the covered topics.

 # Roadmap and Topics Covered

 This repository aims to provide a comprehensive learning resource for Data Structures and Algorithms (DSA) using Java, with a focus on interview and placement preparation.
 The following topics will be covered in the suggested order: